multividas/developers-multividas/docs/rest-api/introduction/query-filters.md

 # Query Filters

-Query filters are the parameters used to navigate the API resources, paginate, filter, sort, etc.
-Use [API-Responser](https://github.com/multivida/api-responser) composer package to simplify the process of building APIs and filtering queries.
+Use [Query-Filters](https://github.com/multivida/query-filters) composer package to simplify the process of filtering and sorting queries.

-## Search
+## Limiting Results

-The q parameter can be used to search for something under a listing in a resource.
-Ex:
+To limit the number of rows in your response and expedite your requests, utilize the `per_page` parameter:

+By default, the API returns 10 items.

+Example: To retrieve 15 items per page from a user's threads, use the following endpoint:

 ```
-/users/{username}/threads?q=lorem ipsum
+/users/{username}/threads?page=1&per_page=15
 ```